-The program is funded by the California Department of Education, California State Preschool Program (CSPP), California Department of Social Services, General Child Care and Development (CCTR), parent fees, and other state and federal grants.
-We provide nutritious foods that contribute to young children's wellness, healthy growth, and development.
-The Child Care and Adult Care Food Program (CACFP) provides meals at no cost to families.
+Our center is proudly funded by the California Department of Education through the California State Preschool Program (CSPP), the California Department of Social Services through the General Child Care and Development Program (CCTR), as well as parent fees and additional state and federal grants.
+We also participate in the Child and Adult Care Food Program (CACFP), allowing us to provide nutritious, well-balanced meals to children at no cost to families.
+We know that healthy bodies support healthy minds.